 Impact of Medically Tailored Meals on Food Insecure Diabetic Patients

 We’ve partnered with Dr. Seth Berkowitz of MGH to examine whether our medically tailored meals intervention for diabetic patients changes patients’ diet in a way that shows improved health and reduced costs.
-Results are expected in fall of 2017.
+Results are expected in spring of 2018.
 The study is funded by BCBS of MA and BNY Mellon.

 Evaluating Impact of Medically Tailored Meals Provided Through Health Insurance